 The best way of doing it is by developing your own routine based on observation.
 You want your orchid to have a perfect balance between being wet and dry.
 What usually works best it to wait until the medium becomes dry and you can clearly see roots are silvery-white in colour - you can then take it to a sink to flush down, or if you have it in a decorative pot without holes - fill it up to the top and let it soak for a while.
 Drain it, shake gently, blow off any water that could have gathered on or between the leaves and put it back in it's usual spot.
 Simple!
 Now wait until it dries out again.

-Bear in mind as you deepen your knowledge about orchids you will discover many cultural techniques of growing that will contradict with each other, based on the type of medium used to grow your plants in.
+Bear in mind that as you deepen your knowledge about orchids you will discover many cultural techniques of growing that will contradict with each other, based on conditions and the type of medium used to grow your plants in.